aaryarastogi/notesassignment/README.md

 7. You can pin the notes as well to see that note at the top and can also unpin them.
 8. While loading notes, there will be a loading spinner visible.

+## TradeOffs
+1. MockAPI is used as the backend to simplify the setup — no real database or auth integration.
+2. Optimistic UI is not implemented; note updates wait for server confirmation.
+3. Notes are sorted based on their creation timestamp (createdAt).
+4. Basic error handling is included but not comprehensive.
+5. Mobile responsiveness is prioritized over desktop-specific UX polish.

+## What I'd do with more time
+1. Add localStorage or Theme persistence for dark/light mode.
+2. Improve error handling and add retry mechanisms for API failures.
+3. Add pagination or virtual scrolling for better performance on large note sets.
+4. Integrate user authentication (login/signup).
+5. Add rich-text editor support (Markdown or WYSIWYG).
+6. Write unit and integration tests for critical components.

+## Tech Stack
+1. Svelte
+2. Mock API
+3. Tailwind CSS